sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ## Edit or Remove Contacts

-During this early phase of beta, you can only edit contact details from the All Contacts page.
+During this early phase of beta, you can only view and edit contact details from the All Contacts page.
+In the future you'll be able to view and edit contact details from lists.
+You'll also be able to delete contacts.

 ### Contact Management APIs